-The ASA Awarding Body offers a range of vocational qualifications across the aquatic disciplines.
+Swim England offers a range of vocational qualifications and courses across a range of aquatic disciplines.

-The ASA Tutor Training Programme ensures the delivery and assessment of ASA qualifications is done at the highest standard.
+The Swim England Tutor Training Programme ensures the delivery and assessment of Swim England qualifications is done at the highest standard.

 The programme is designed to an individual’s needs.
-It provides extensive training, development, and support to help you become an ASA tutor or assessor.
+It provides extensive training, development, and support to help you become a tutor/assessor.

-Trainees recruited to the programme varies each year and is driven by a range of factors, such as gaps in tutor coverage for the eight ASA regions, or the tutor requirements of the ASA Awarding Body Approved Centres.
+Trainees recruited to the programme vary each year and is driven by a range of factors, such as gaps in tutor coverage for the eight Swim England regions, or the tutor requirements of the Swim England Qualifications Approved Centres.

 - Recruitment and selection

-- Five days of training on various dates
+- Four days of training on various dates

 - Research tasks